OxfordPAT.co.uk Book a place

 • Physics — required for Physics, Physics & Philosophy, and Engineering

-Each module is 40 minutes and consists entirely of multiple-choice questions.
+Each module is 40 minutes of multiple-choice questions.
 There is no negative marking.
 All three modules are covered in this preparation programme.

 Module 1